 - Be sure when discussing your qualifications – After your qualifications were briefly addressed in your first interview, be ready, and be sure on what you say when you explain them in greater depth.

 - Expect group interviews – The first interview might have been with one person, and on many occasions, a second interview can be in front of a panel.
-This can appear intimidating to many applicants.
+This can appear intimidating to many applicants, so be prepared and not alarmed if you walk in and see four people.
+In most cases, you will be told beforehand anyway.

 - Maintain eye contact with all of them, and try to build a rapport with them all, because each will have the final say if you have the job or not.